Evaluating Character Understanding of Large Language Models via Character Profiling from Fictional Works: Character Profiling Framework

 In response, \citet{chang2023booookscore} introduces incremental updating.
 This method leverages background information from the preceding text to enhance summary quality.
 The process of incremental updating consists of three phases: First, it starts by summarizing the book's opening segment.
 Then, this summary is refined and updated by incorporating details from the following segments recursively.
 Throughout this process, to ensure conciseness and relevance, the summary is periodically condensed to comply with a set pre-defined maximum length.
 By following these steps, the method seeks to promote a more integrated and coherent comprehension of the entire text.

 \paragraph{Summarizing in One Go} Recent developments in LLMs have introduced models capable of processing over 100,000 tokens.
-For instance, the GPT-4-Turbo~\cite{achiam2023gpt} model supports a context window of up to 128,000 tokens.
+For example, GPT-4-Turbo~\cite{achiam2023gpt} supports a context window of up to 128,000 tokens.
 This advancement enables us to explore a method for inputting the full content of a book into the model in one step.
 For this investigation, we select books from our dataset that contain fewer than 120,000 tokens.